 The US DUI Report – The States With the Most and Least Drunk Driving

-Note: Drunk driving statistics takes time to collect.
-This report features the latest data released in April 2022.
+Note: Drunk driving statistics take time to collect.
+This report features the latest data released in April 2023.

 How drunk driving fatalities have changed through the years

-According to the NHTSA, a driver with a BAC of 0.08 will experience concentration difficulties, difficulty maintaining speed, impaired perception, impaired judgment, short-term memory loss, and difficulty processing information.
-Even a BAC of 0.05, which is within the legal limit, will result in reduced coordination, reduced ability to track moving objects, difficulty steering, and reduced reaction times.
+As per the NHTSA, a driver with a BAC (Blood Alcohol Concentration) of 0.08 experiences various impairments, including concentration difficulties, difficulty maintaining speed, impaired perception, impaired judgment, short-term memory loss, and problem processing information.
+Even at a BAC of 0.05, which is within the legal limit, drivers will still face reduced coordination, a diminished ability to track moving objects, difficulty steering, and slower reaction times.

-It’s important to remember that drunk driving accidents are completely unnecessary, and an overwhelming majority of alcohol-related road fatalities are solely a result of drunk driving and would not have occurred otherwise.
+It is crucial to remember that drunk driving accidents are entirely preventable, and an overwhelming majority of alcohol-related road fatalities occur solely due to drunk driving and would not have happened otherwise.

 Is there any difference between men and women?

-Yes.
-Men are more than four times as likely to be involved in a fatal drunk driving accident compared to women.
-What does this mean exactly?
-Well, 6,923 impaired male drivers were killed in drunk driving crashes, whereas only 1579 impaired women drivers died during the same period.
+Yes, that’s correct.
+Men are over 300% more likely to be involved in a fatal drunk driving accident than women.
+This means that 7,792 impaired male drivers lost their lives in drunk driving crashes during the same period, whereas only 1,860 impaired women drivers died in similar incidents.

 States with the most drunk driving

-Montana received a DUI severity score of 84.1 out of 100, making it the worst state in the nation.
-In 2020, 45% of the state’s road fatalities involved a drunk driver, and there were 473 DUI arrests per 100.000 drivers.
+Montana earned the highest DUI severity score in the nation at 83.6 out of 100.
+In 2021, 43% of the state’s road fatalities were linked to drunk driving, and there were 471 DUI arrests per 100,000 drivers.

 States with the least drunk driving

-Delaware received a DUI severity score of 27.9 out of 100.
-In 2020, only 23% of the state’s road fatalities involved an impaired driver, which is well below the national average at 30%.
-The state only reported a total of 294 DUI arrests and 3.25 DUI fatalities per 100.000 drivers.
+The District of Columbia received a DUI severity score of 20.9 out of 100, indicating a relatively lower level of DUI severity.
+In 2021, only 29% of the state’s road fatalities involved an impaired driver, and there were 2.3 DUI fatalities per 100,000 drivers.

 The complete list of drunk driving statistics by state